 - Employment becomes unsuitable because it is below the federal or state minimum wage; the work activity discriminates against you on the basis of sex, race, religion, ethnic origin, or physical or mental handicap; there is a strike or lockout; the employment places unreasonable risks on your health or safety; the hours interfere with your religious observances; you are required to travel more than two hours/day or, if walking, to walk more than two miles round-trip.

 - If you were working more than 20 hours a week, and, for reasons beyond your control, your employment stops or your wages go down.

 - If the amount you are paid in a week equals what you would be paid if you worked at least 20 hours and you were paid the federal minimum wage, and, for reasons beyond your control, the employment stops or wages decrease.
-For example, you work 10 hours a week at $16/hour, or 20 hours at $8/hour.
-The Federal Minimum Wage in 2014 is $7.25.
+The federal minimum wage in 2022 is still $7.25/hour –which means you need to earn $145 or more per week before taxes.

 - You left employment because it was seasonal or migratory, or you are between temporary jobs.

 - Acceptance of another job or enrollment in a school or training program requires you to move away or to leave your job.